(CNN) — The glamping trend has swept through Asia, with new luxury tented camps setting up in the region's most pristine locations.

 courtesy Tiger Tops

 A pioneer of sustainable tourism in Nepal, Tiger Tops was one of the first companies to set up a tented camp in Chitwan National Park, a UNESCO World Heritage site in south-central Nepal.
+"Perhaps because I spent so much time there, some of my most memorable (safari) experiences were in Chitwan," recalls Roberts.

 "From the breakfast golghar (a thatched, central building) at the old Tiger Tops Tented Camp, I watched rhinos mating, as well as a mother tiger and her four cubs."